Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `add` will add all jobs and tasks defined in the jobs configuration file to the Batch pool
   * `--recreate` will recreate any completed jobs with the same id
+  * `--tail` will tail the specified file of the last job and task added with this command invocation
 * `cmi` will cleanup any stale multi-instance tasks and jobs.
 Note that this sub-command is typically not required if `multi_instance_auto_complete` is set to `true` in the job specification for the job.